MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ## I

+## Idempotent

+In a development sense, idempotent means that code you run more than once with the same inputs will always produce the same outputs.
+In other words, you can always expect the same effects, no matter how mant times you do something.

 ### Inheritance

 Inheritance refers to the cascading of default site permission levels (i.e. Owner, Member and Visitor) to site Document Libraries, Lists, Site Pages etc.